ibm-cloud-docs/pattern-vpc-security/identity-and-access-domain.md

 ### Best Practices
 {: #SSO-best-practices}

- - Use {{site.data.keyword.Bluemix_notm}} Trusted Profiles in conjunction with any SSO solution,
+ - Use {{site.data.keyword.Bluemix_notm}} Trusted Profiles in conjunction with any SSO solution
- - Ensure multi-factor authentication with the SSO solution, and
+ - Ensure multi-factor authentication with the SSO solution
  - Enforce granular role and permission management.

 ### Solutioning Guidance